kalexei/random-insult/README.md

 I found it kinda funny and thought it'd be even funnier if every time I opened my terminal it would write one of those phrases.

+Add `~/script.sh` to your shell source file to have it run every time you open a new instance (adjust for the path to and the name of the script file)

-You can use the output text from this script in cowsay like I did:
+You can also use the output text from this script in cowsay like I did:

 ```sh
 ~/script.sh | cowsay -f tux